singhgautam7/DSA-Learning-Personal-Notes/binary_tree/questions/3_tree_min_value.md

 ﻿# Tree Min Value
 Write a function, tree_min_value, that takes in the root of a binary tree that contains number values.
 The function should return the minimum value within the tree.
-You may assume that the input tree is non-empty..
+You may assume that the input tree is non-empty.
 You have the following Node class
 ```python
 class Node:
   def __init__(self, val):